 Patients

-One hundred and seven patients diagnosed with CD attending the IBD Clinic at “Aretaieio” Hospital, Athens, Greece were enrolled in the study.
+One hundred and seven patients diagnosed with CD attending the IBD Clinic at Aretaieio Hospital, Athens, Greece were enrolled in the study.
 The diagnosis of CD was based on standard clinical, endoscopic, radiological, and pathological criteria[36].
 Patients, who were due to receive anti-TNF therapy -infliximab (IFX) or adalimumab (ADA) - and were naïve to these or any other anti-TNF agent, were eligible for the study.
 Patients could receive in parallel other disease related drugs as long as there was no dose change 8 wk before enrollment.
 Patients with the following characteristics were excluded from the study: < 18 or > 80 years old, IBD-unclasssified, and malignancy.

 IFX was administered intravenously at a dose of 5 mg/kg at weeks 0, 2, 6 and every 8 wk thereafter.
 ADA was administered subcutaneously at a dose of 160 mg at week 0, 80 mg at week 2 and 40 mg every 2 wk thereafter.
 Clinical and serological response was assessed with Harvey-Bradshaw Index (HBI) and CRP, respectively at various time points: at baseline (before 1st infusion or injection), the day before each subsequent drug administration and at week 12 of treatment.
 Ileocolonoscopy was performed at baseline and after 12-20 wk of therapy to assess mucosal healing.
 Changes of endoscopic image compared to baseline were classified in four categories and patients were classified as responders or not to anti-TNF therapy as previously described[37].